Prof. Development - Fri, Nov 8 (No School) & Veterans Day - Mon, Nov 11 (No School)

 6. Open-ended questions that invite curiosity

-7. Assessment activities that require children to represent their own learning in different ways
+7. Assessment activities that require children to represent their learning in different ways

 8. Parent involvement that supports children’s learning at home